VHP flags alleged conversion-record gaps: safeguard reservations with unity, data, and due process

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What concerns did the VHP raise in Prayagraj about reservation benefits?
+What concern did the VHP raise in Prayagraj?

-Practical safeguards include digitized, one-stop declarations for change of religion and automatic synchronization across beneficiary registries.
-The post also calls for time-bound verification with appeal and grievance redressal, privacy-by-design protocols, and proportionate penalties for proven fraud after due process.
+It recommends digitized one-stop declarations for change of religion, synchronization across beneficiary registries, time-bound verification, appeals and grievance redressal, privacy-by-design protocols, and proportionate penalties after due process.
+It also stresses protection against harassment, bias, and profiling.